Battle of Prenzlau 1806 • Revolution & Empire

 Tactics

-Murat used his cavalry to block exits from the town and maneuvered his troops to make French strength appear far greater.
+Murat used his cavalry to block the town's exits and maneuvered his troops to suggest a far larger force.
 He maintained continuous psychological pressure on Prussian officers.
-Surrender was obtained through a combination of speed, feint, and harassment.
+Surrender was obtained through a combination of speed, deception, and harassment.
+Captain Hugues, then Belliard, pretended that an army of 100,000 French surrounded the Prussians, while Boussart charged the marching column and Lasalle blocked the road to Pasewalk.

 Consequences

-This massive surrender accelerated the complete collapse of Prussia.
-Several other capitulations followed in the coming days in an atmosphere of general panic.
+This mass surrender accelerated the complete collapse of Prussia.
+Several other capitulations followed in the coming days amid widespread panic.
+Pasewalk (29 October), Stettin, Boldekow, Küstrin, and Anklam then fell almost without fighting, while Blücher, cut off from Stettin, had to take refuge toward Lübeck.

 Location